picotrading/config-encoder-macros/README.md

 file, try to use the value with a space (e.g. `' true'`).

+### INI macro

+This macro doesn't respect the order in which the data was defined.
+It probably need to be fixed as some config files might allow to overwrite previous definitions.

 ### XML macro

 YAML doesn't allow to fully map XML data with attributes.
 This is why XML